Hostarius

-The family of "Durward" (a later name for hostarius) may have held the office hereditarily after Thomas of Lundie, and certainly kept the title as a surname (in Norman French, l'Ussier ("the Usher"); in English, Durward) The office was no longer hereditary by the second half of the 13th century, and indeed, by then, there were many hostarii.
+The family of "Durward" (a later name for hostarius) may have held the office hereditarily after Thomas of Lundie, and certainly kept the title as a surname (in Norman French, l'Ussier ("the Usher"); in English, Durward).
+However, by the second half of the 13th century, the office was no longer hereditary.
+This led to many individuals serve as hostarii during this period.
 Unlike many other hereditary royal office holders, the "Durward" family were not of Anglo-Norman or French origin but native Gaelic origin.
 It was a sept of the native comital dynasty of Mar.
+The Mar's serve as the Lord High Constables of Scotland and command a guard known as the Doorward Guard of Partizans, the oldest still extant bodyguard in Britain.